EvgeniiZorin/Handbook_Databases/README.md

 - Does not support JOIN operations;

-Examples of different types of databases:
+Examples of different types of NRDBMS:
-- **Key/Value**: data is queried upon requesting its key
+- **Key/Value Hash**: data is queried upon requesting its key
   - Redis (open-source), KeyDB, memcached, etcd
 - **Document-oriented**: uses structured formats (JSON, BSON, XML) for storing documents; specifying data schemas is optional; as a result, each document / data point can have its own internal structure; they are great for prototyping and fast development due to ease of use and ability to change data types;
   - MondoDB, RethinkDB, Elasticsearch, Aerospike